clayrisser/gtk-node/README.md

 Existing bindings are either abandoned or require custom runtime environments.
 This is an attempt to create support gtk bindings for the official node engine.
 This project is the foundation for [react-gtk](https://github.com/jamrizzi/react-gtk).
 Contributors are wanted and welcomed.

 This project is using [ffi](https://github.com/node-ffi/node-ffi) to bind node to the gtk C libraries.
+Bindings will follow the same api implementatin as [GJS](https://wiki.gnome.org/Projects/Gjs).

 Please &#9733; this repo if you found it useful &#9733; &#9733; &#9733;